Regional Relief and Recovery Fund (RRRF) - Frequently Asked Questions

 You should apply to FedNor after you hear back regarding the status of your application under other federal relief measures.
 To be considered eligible for the RRRF, SMEs are expected to first apply to other Government of Canada emergency credit relief measures for which they are eligible.

-Funding offered through CFDCs is intended for SMEs, particularly rural mainstreet businesses and small/micro enterprises (including sole proprietors and social enterprises) located in communities serviced by a CFDC.
-CFDCs will deliver loans normally up to a maximum of $40,000.
+Funding offered through CFDCs is intended for SMEs, particularly rural main street businesses and small/micro enterprises (including sole proprietors and social enterprises) located in communities serviced by a CFDC.
+CFDCs will deliver loans normally up to a maximum of $60,000.

-Only operating costs of SMEs will be considered.
+Only operating costs of SMEs and eligible not-for-profit organizations will be considered.
 These include costs such as:

 - Commercial rent/mortgage (rent is only eligible if not supported by the Canada Emergency Commercial Rent Assistance program);